-“Before we begin, let’s take a moment to acknowledge that the construction of this building, Saint Mark’s Church-in-the-Bowery, was completed in 1799.
-That same year, New York State enacted the Gradual Emancipation Act 1, so it is reasonable to assume that this building where we are when we stand, sit, dance, and some still worship, was built by en-slaved individuals on what was the homeland of the Lenape people.” – Ishmael Houston-Jones
+“Before we begin, let’s take a moment to acknowledge that the construction of this building, Saint Mark’s Church in-the-Bowery, was completed in 1799.
+That same year, New York State enacted the Gradual Emancipation Act, so it is reasonable to assume that this building where we are when we stand, sit, dance, and some still worship, was built by enslaved individuals on what is the homeland of the Lenape people.” – Ishmael Houston-Jones

 (Read more HERE in Judy Hussie-Taylor’s Dancing Ground)

 Danspace Project presents new work in dance, supports a diverse range of choreographers in developing their work, encourages experimentation, and connects artists to audiences.

 For over 45 years, Danspace Project has supported a vital community of contemporary dance artists in an environment unlike any other in the United States.
 Located in the historic St. Mark’s Church in-the-Bowery, Danspace shares its facility with the Church, The Poetry Project, and New York Theatre Ballet.
 Danspace Project’s Commissioning Initiative has commissioned nearly 600 new works since its inception in 1994.